 Analysing the multi-level governance of renewable natural resources

 Issues of scale and coordination between sectors have long been recognised as a challenge for the governance of renewable natural resources.
 This is because natural resources often cross administrative boundaries and/or fall within the remit of multiple levels and sectors of governance.
 These include community-based organizations, NGOs, donors, the private sector and international organisations, as well as national and decentralised structures of government.
-No clear framework exists, however, to guide analysts and practitioners in developing an understanding of the nature of, and potential for, multi-level governance.
+No clear framework existed, however, to guide analysts and practitioners in developing an understanding of the nature of, and potential for, multi-level governance.